Beginner's guide to drawing tablets

 Basics

-A drawing tablet is a device that lets you use a digital pen (also called a stylus) as an input device.
-As you move the pen on the tablet, your operating system pointer around (a.k.a. your mouse cursor) will match that same motion.
+A drawing tablet lets you use a digital pen (also called a stylus) as an input device.
+As you move the pen on the tablet, your operating system pointer around (a.k.a. your mouse cursor) mirrors the motion of the pen.
 This demonstrates the first key feature of a drawing tablet - the accurate tracking of the pen's position.

 A drawing tablet knows how hard you are pressing down on with the tip of the pen.
 This is called pressure sensitivity.
 Pressure is very important for creative applications.
-For example, in painting application it can enlarge the size of your brush strokes based on the pressure.
+For example, a painting application a can change the size of your brush strokes based on the pressure.
 So small amounts of pressure result in thin strokes and pressing down harder will make the strokes thicker.

 Most drawing tablets also detect how the pen is tilted relative to the surface of the tablet.
 This pen tilt detection is also useful for creative applications.
 For example, it can also be used to alter the size of stroke such that increased tilt results in an thicker stroke.